voytas75/JupyterNotebookLearn/README.md

         By using `try-except` blocks, you can gracefully handle exceptions and ensure your code continues running smoothly even in the face of errors.
 It allows you to catch and handle specific exceptions or provide a fallback for any unforeseen exceptions.

         I hope this explanation helps you understand the basics of handling errors and exceptions in Python using `try-except` blocks.
-Let me know if you have any further questions!

      - Learn about common exception types and how to raise custom exceptions.